 These clutch paddles have a built-in gas/brake mode that emulates Fanatec pedals.
 It therefore works on consoles, unlike most other options on this list.
 We are also working on hand controls which contain no electronics, but rather operate the existing Podium paddles.
 That means you can easily upgrade to a SimAbility product in the future, no money wasted!

-Fanatec released this video showing how the Advance Paddle Module fits their new BMW V2 wheel (5:40).
+Fanatec released a video showing how the Advanced Paddle Module fits their new ClubSport Steering Wheel BMW GT2 V2.
 Imagine this setup with the large paddle shifter plates mounted to the analog clutch inputs.

-- Fanatec CSL Elite Steering Wheel McLaren GT3 V2
+- Fanatec CSL Elite Steering Wheel McLaren GT3 (all versions)

 This wheel comes with analog clutch paddles that can be switched into gas/brake mode, like the Podium Advanced Paddle Module.
 Therefore, these will also work on consoles.
 This is a great alternative to the Podium Advanced Paddle Module if you’re looking for something at a more affordable price point.
 But we caution that the paddle shifters and analog paddles are both fairly stiff, requiring full-strength fingers to operate.
 (We could likely make them easier to press by developing extenders that would put more leverage on the paddles.)

 October 2022 update: our products for this wheel are now listed and will be in stock soon.
 We provide both inexpensive paddle extenders to make the paddles larger and easier to press and a full paddle replacement system to provide even larger paddles and progressive braking.

 - Thrustmaster Formula Wheel Add-On Ferrari SF1000 Edition

 This wheel rim was announced on April 20, 2021 and provides “programable analog paddles.”
 Bsimracing has more information on the Thrustmaster Ferrari SF1000 wheel.
 A gas/brake mode is available, so it also works on consoles.